klauspost/compress/zstd/README.md

 It is important to use the "Close" function when you no longer need the Reader to stop running goroutines, when running with default settings.
+Goroutines will exit once an error has been returned, including `io.EOF` at the end of a stream.

 Streams are decoded concurrently in 4 asynchronous stages to give the best possible throughput.
 However, if you prefer synchronous decompression, use `WithDecoderConcurrency(1)` which will decompress data